Fort Hood: Foundation

 During World War II, tank destroyers were developed to counter German mobile armored units.
-These were mobile anti-tank guns on armored halftracks or specially developed tanks.
+These were mobile antitank guns on armored halftracks or specially developed tanks.
 Wide-open space was needed for the tank destroyer testing and training, which Texas had in abundance.
 Andrew Davis (A.D.)
-Bruce was assigned to organize a new Tank Destroyer Tactical and Firing Center, and he chose Killeen, Texas for the new camp.
+Bruce was assigned to organize a new Tank Destroyer Tactical and Firing Center, and he chose Killeen, Texas, for the new camp.
 The War Department announced the selection on 15 January 1942.
-An initial acquisition of 180000 acre was made, and it was estimated that the camp would cost $22.8 million for the land, facilities, and development of utilities.
+An initial acquisition of 180000 acre was made, and the camp was estimated to cost $22.8 million for the land, facilities, and development of utilities.
 The date of completion was set for 15 August 1942.

 About 300 families had to move from their homes to make room for the camp area and the communities of Clear Creek, Elijah, and Antelope were demolished to facilitate construction of the base.
-The old Sugar Loaf community, historically called the "Cradle of Killeen," provided the city with many of its first citizens in 1882.
+The old Sugar Loaf community, historically called the "Cradle of Killeen", provided the city with many of its first citizens in 1882.
 All that remains of the community is the mountain from which it took its name, located in the Fort Hood area.
 To lessen the burden of moving, the Army agreed to allow land to be used for grazing for a nominal grazing fee.
 This grazing arrangement still continues today.

 In mid-August, the camp was occupied and the official opening took place on 18 September 1942.
-Camp Hood was named in February for the Confederate General John Bell Hood, who commanded Hood's Texas Brigade during the American Civil War, part of a series of new training camps named for notable regional military leaders together with Camps Carson, Campbell and Atterbury.
+Camp Hood was named in February for Confederate General John Bell Hood, who commanded Hood's Texas Brigade during the American Civil War, part of a series of new training camps named for notable regional military leaders together with Camps Carson, Campbell, and Atterbury.